Windows - System - Rename

 Row 5: Logic: If/Then

-Add a new logic and select If/Then
+Add a new logic and select If/Then.

 Row 5a: Condition: Output Contains

-in the right box of the "Output Contains" part.
+In the IF part, enter An error occurred in the right box of the "Output Contains" part.

 Row 5b: Function: Script Exit

-Add a new row in the IF section and select Script Exit
+Add a new row in the IF section and select Script Exit.

 In the script exit message, simply type The Rename-Machine.ps1 download failed.
-Refer to the logs: %output%
+Refer to the logs: %output% and click Save.

 Row 6 Function: Command Prompt (CMD) Script